casdoor/casdoor-website/docs/integration/Haskell/Hasura.md

 ![Access Token](/img/integration/Haskell/Hasura/access.png)

-Now you can use the access token to make the authenticated request.
-Hasura returned the appropriate user rather than returning all the users from the database.
+Use the access token for authenticated requests; Hasura returns the matching user instead of all users.

 ![Picture showing the access token from Casdoor being used in Hasura](/img/integration/Haskell/Hasura/hasura.png)